ngrok/ngrok-docs/docs/ngrok-agent/ngrok.md

 The ngrok server does not terminate TLS connections forwarded with this command.
 Any underlying protocol may be used.
 You may optionally specify a TLS key/cert pair which will be used to terminate the traffic at the ngrok agent before it is forwarded.
 If not specified, the traffic will be forwarded still encrypted.

-Using this command is only recommended with the `--hostname` option.
+Using this command is only recommended with the `--domain` option.
 Other uses will work, but will always result in certificate mismatch warnings.

 ### Usage